Gran Tierra Energy Inc. Announces Contract Agreement for the Suroriente Block

-/EIN News/ -- CALGARY, Alberta, April 11, 2023 (GLOBE NEWSWIRE) -- Gran Tierra Energy Inc. (“Gran Tierra” or the “Company”) (NYSE American:GTE) (TSX:GTE) (LSE:GTE) is pleased to announce that the Company has entered into an agreement with Ecopetrol S.A. (“Ecopetrol”), the national oil company of Colombia, by which the parties renegotiated the terms and the duration of the contract for the Suroriente Block (“Suroriente”) in the Department of Putumayo, which was scheduled to end in mid-2024 (the “Agreement”).
-All dollar amounts are in United States (“U.S.”) dollars unless otherwise indicated.
+CALGARY, Alberta, April 11, 2023 (GLOBE NEWSWIRE) -- Gran Tierra Energy Inc. ("Gran Tierra" or the "Company") GTE GTE GTE is pleased to announce that the Company has entered into an agreement with Ecopetrol S.A. ("Ecopetrol"), the national oil company of Colombia, by which the parties renegotiated the terms and the duration of the contract for the Suroriente Block ("Suroriente") in the Department of Putumayo, which was scheduled to end in mid-2024 (the "Agreement").
+All dollar amounts are in United States ("U.S.") dollars unless otherwise indicated.

 The Agreement provides an opportunity to add significant value, as well as economic life, to Suroriente by continuing its duration for 20 years from the Agreement's effective date.
 The additional term of the contract allows long-term investment in infrastructure and work programs to enhance oil recovery efficiency in existing fields, and appraisal drilling to potentially prolong the life of the fields.
 Gran Tierra will continue to be the operator of Suroriente and is committing to a capital investment program of $123 million over a three-year period from the Agreement's effective date, expected to be funded by Gran Tierra's internal cash flow.